 If you don’t want to purchase your beneficial insects, you can attract them to your garden with companion plants that they enjoy.

 See my post on companion plants for a list of the plants that attract beneficial insects.

 6. Attract Predatory Birds

 Smaller birds will often snack on aphids.
-Create a welcoming environment for wrens, chickadees and titmice by building houses for them, putting out a water bath and bird feed specific to wrens and chickadees.
+Create a welcoming environment for wrens, chickadees and titmice by building houses for them, putting out a water bath and bird feed specific to wrens, chickadees, titmouse and warblers.

 7. Dust Plants With Diatomaceous Earth

 If you know you’ll have a few days of sunshine, try dusting your plants, especially underneath the leaves, with food-grade Diatomaceous Earth.

 There are two theories about why this works.

 One is that, microscopically, Diatomaceous Earth is very sharp and will physically scratch the protective exoskeleton of insects.